The Friedreich’s Ataxia Treatment Pipeline is a visual tool for communicating the progress of research and development on lead therapeutic candidates.

 Sponsor: Chondrial Therapeutics

 Dr. Mark Payne, who first described the possibility of frataxin replacement therapy via TAT-Frataxin, has been developing this exciting prospect for FA therapy.
-He makes synthetic frataxin protein and uses a unique delivery system (a protein fragment called a Trans-Activator of Transcription or TAT) to get the frataxin protein to the mitochondria.
-Dr. Payne has tested TAT-frataxin in the FA mice and demonstrated proof of principle and compelling results (see publication - http://hmg.oxfordjournals.org/content/early/2011/11/23/hmg.ddr554.abstract?ct=ct ).
+Synthetic frataxin protein is partnered with a unique delivery system (a protein fragment called a Trans-Activator of Transcription or TAT) to get the frataxin protein to the mitochondria.
+Dr. Payne has tested TAT-frataxin in the FA mice and demonstrated proof of principle and compelling results.

 Dr. Payne’s approach increases the life span and weight of FA mice and improves their cardiac function.